kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 ## Scale Training
 As default training jobs are running within the CPU pool.
-If the dataset size increase or model complexity increases we have several options:
+If the dataset size increase or model complexity increases you have several options:

 * Scale the training with AI Platform
 * Train in Kubeflow by enabling GPU or TPU on the ContainerOp